aahowel3/Sea_phages/README.md

 # Sea_phages

+April 2023 plotting - all likelihood plots are in wish.R which is in /hostrange/WISH upsetRcomparitive is also in /hostrange/WISH

 #July 2022 reruns
 Cluster DR phages in folder /work/aahowel3/DR_paper_rerun New gene specific CDS files created via seqkit commands - MarioKart Hic gene added manually since its unlabeled